Jeanne Tripplehorn Bio

 Jeanne Tripplehorn Award Nominations

-Jeanne Marie Tripplehorn received a Primetime Emmy Award nomination for Outstanding Supporting Actress in a Miniseries or a Movie for her portrayal of Jacqueline Kennedy Onassis in the HBO film Grey Gardens.
-This Emmy nomination represents a verified high-profile recognition in her career.
+Jeanne Marie Tripplehorn received a Primetime Emmy Award nomination for Outstanding Supporting Actress in a Miniseries or a Movie for her portrayal of Jacqueline Kennedy Onassis in the 2009 HBO movie Grey Gardens.
+The nomination is the most prominent verified awards recognition of her career to date.

 Jeanne Tripplehorn Family